renzhengyu/azure-docs/articles/active-directory/authentication/concept-mfa-howitworks.md

 Multi-factor authentication is a process in which users are prompted during the sign-in process for an additional form of identification, such as a code on their cellphone or  a fingerprint scan.

-If you only use a password to authenticate a user, it leaves an insecure vector for attack.
+If you only use a password to authenticate a user, it leaves an insecure factor for attack.
 If the password is weak or has been exposed elsewhere, an attacker could be using it to gain access.
 When you require a second form of authentication, security is increased because this additional factor isn't something that's easy for an attacker to obtain or duplicate.

 ![Conceptual image of the various forms of multi-factor authentication.](./media/concept-mfa-howitworks/methods.png)